tacogips/zikeiretsu-rs/README.md

 ```

 ### Write the datas
-you can't write the data with query. some coding will be needed.[see](./zikeiretsu/example/persist_to_local/src/main.rs)
+you can't write the data with query. some coding will be needed.[see here](./zikeiretsu/example/persist_to_local/src/main.rs)

 ```rust